Vkumar-sys/Python-Data-Analysis-Project-Understanding-the-dynamics-of-Naukri.com-data-/README.md

 # Methods and Tools:-

-🔷 Utilized python for data cleaning exploration and analysis
+🔷 Utilized Python for data cleaning exploration and analysis

-🔷 Employed pandas,numpy,matplotlib,seaborn
+🔷 Employed pandas,numpy,matplotlib,seaborn for data manipulation and visualizations

 🔷 Conducted statistical analysis to identify significant trends and patterns